wyatwrig/Zendesk-Programming-Challenge/README.md

 Users need to have a Zendesk account with API token authorization enabled.

 1. Create a file called user_info.txt in the same folder as the python files.
-2. Write the email and API token associated with the account on seperate lines & save.
+2. Write the email and API token associated with the account on separate lines & save.
 3. Run main.py